Varun0530/Heart-Diseases-Detection/README.md

 ## Overview

-This is a web-based **Heart Disease Detection** project built using **Flask** and **Python**.
+This is a web-based **Heart Disease Detection** project built using **Flask** and **Python** and **Machine Learning**.
 The application helps predict the likelihood of heart disease based on various medical parameters.
 The user inputs the required details, and the model provides a prediction on whether the person has heart disease or not.

 ## Features